itoss-ar/itoss.ar/docs/documents/03-User tasks/Security/01-ldap-integration.md

 ### LDAP Integration Parameters

 1. For integration with the LDAP service, first, it is necessary to configure a the LDAP servers.
-In the ITOSS Manager, **go to Security -> LDAP Servers, and click the <span class="material-symbols-outlined">
+In the ITOSS Manager, go to Security -> LDAP Servers, and click the <span class="material-symbols-outlined">
 add_box
-</span> icon**.
+</span> icon.

 ![ldap-1](/img/ldap-1.png)

 2. Fill up the LDAP fields:

 ![ldap-2](/img/ldap-2.png)

 ### Enabling Users for LDAP Authentication